image

 The holdings consist of both public and private records generated by residents and organizations of Pemberton and District.
 Holdings include personal records of families and individuals in the community as well as the records of organizations and businesses that reflect the social, political and economic life of Pemberton and District.
 The collecting district is defined as those areas drained by waters entering the north end of Harrison Lake and those areas drained by waters entering Anderson Lake

 The Pemberton Museum supports research and archival reproductions on a year round basis.
 Simply contact us to set up an appointment.
-Please see our research and reproduction terms and fees and and if you have any questions please speak to the Curator, Niki Madigan.
+Please see our research and reproduction terms and fees and and if you have any questions please speak to the Curator, Charmaine Carpenter.

 Pemberton & District Museum & Archives Society